-Transactions dealing with accounts payable and accounts receivable for a merchandising business are entered.
-Payroll entries, account reconciliations, and customizing forms are also addressed.
+Transactions dealing with inventory and payroll for a merchandising business are entered.
+Job costing for service companies is also addressed plus a comprehensive problem is included.
 Prerequisite: CMN240A-Sage 50 I.

 CMN310K Comprehensive Outlook

 This class provides hands-on experience with Microsoft Outlook to organize and manage communications, contacts, schedules, and tasks.
 Students will learn to setup and use the basic and advanced features of Microsoft Outlook.